gregwiechec/ExtendedCms.TinyMceEnhancements/README.md

 }
 ````

-Using the code above, a `format=webp` will be added to each braze:
+Using the code above, a `format=webp` will be added to each image:

 ````
 <img src="/EPiServer/CMS/Content/globalassets/en/startpage/polarbearonice.png,,128?epieditmode=false&amp;format=webp">